-If I were to ask several doctors whether skipping a third round of Chunky Monkey ice cream would help me lose weight, I suspect they would all say yes.
+If I were to ask several doctors in Omaha whether skipping a third round of Chunky Monkey ice cream would help me lose weight, I suspect they would all say yes.

 My success wouldn’t be affected if others heard the same opinion.

 If mechanics all say a front-end alignment will keep my car from pulling left or right, there’s no reason to doubt it.
 In fact, I’ll feel more confident knowing that the experts agree.